golflimaechoecho/ilt-practitioner-exercise-guides/Lab-01.1-Login-welcome-page/README.md

 ### Connecting to the Linux Host using PuTTY or Openssh method

-.callout.terminal If you would like to connect directly from your macOS or Linux workstation skip these steps and proceed to the optional steps below.
+**_If you would like to connect directly from your macOS or Linux workstation skip these steps and proceed to the optional steps below._**

 #### PuTTY Method
 1. On your Windows student machine, open a PowerShell window